thirukkural2022/obedparla.com/drafts/mentals-models-react.md

 or something alike with React-native and so on.
 So can I make sense of all that logic?

-Since JSX is syntaxtic sugar for JavaScript, and it gets transformed into regular functions when they're compiled, I use the same mental models I've shown you so far.
-What your component is returning isn't HTML, it's other functions that will tell React what HTML it should create.
+Since JSX is syntactic sugar for JavaScript, and it gets transformed into regular functions when they're compiled, I use the same mental models I've shown you so far.
+What the component is returning isn't HTML, it's other functions that will tell React what HTML it should create.
 But again, we don't care about the details, what matters is that everything inside your render method behaves just like a function does.
 It gets evaluated in the same way.